UkaohaCC/Cover-Letter-Generator-v1.1/README.md

 ## License

-MIT License — free to use, modify, and share.
+MIT License  ...free to use, modify, and share.

 ---

 Built by Me using HTML, CSS, JavaScript, and the Google Gemini API.
+11TH JUNE, 2026.